Installing PyChaste

 Alternatively, you can install in an existing conda environment.
 With the environment activated, run:

-Trying to install in an existing environment may fail if it already has conflicting dependencies installed!
+Installing in an existing environment may fail if there are conflicting dependencies.

 Optionally, you can install and launch a Jupyter notebook from the environment: